 Various medical and pharmaceutical professional media regularly publish special pages under headings such as those quoted above.
 "Congress News" and so forth must be seen in the same light.
-Such headings have in common the fact that they contain reports about particular pharmaceuticals and their characteristics.
+Such headings have in common the fact that they contain reports about particular medicinal products and their characteristics.
 Generally, the pharmaceutical companies concerned send out communications of that kind.

-Such communications are governed both by the requirements of the above-mentioned Section 236 of the PC and also more generally by those which apply to all forms of professional promotion (Section 23 PC).
-In such communications, the "succinct statement" (Section 255 PC) must always be included.
-This statement however should be available at least once in the bound edition of a journal.
+Such communications are governed both by the requirements of the above-mentioned Section 23.6 of the PC and also more generally by those which apply to all forms of professional promotion (Section 23 PC).
+In such communications, the "succinct statement"